mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 # What is Bivariate Analysis?

-**A key reason I like `explore` is the concept of bivariate analysis.** Or the ability to quickly compare two variables - an Predictor and a Response.
+**A key reason I like `explore` is the concept of bivariate analysis.** Or the ability to quickly compare two variables - Typically a Predictor and a Response.

 ![](/assets/explore_bivariate.jpg)